rylandking/tara-dirocco-2-6f2a9/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     subtitle: >-
-      Tara Lynn is a yoga teacher, doctor of physical therapy, and blogger with a focus on chronic illness & pain, pelvic health, and yoga.
+      I'm a yoga teacher, doctor of physical therapy, and blogger with a focus on chronic illness & pain, pelvic health, and yoga.
   - type: TextSection
     colors: colors-a
     backgroundWidth: full